There are many reasons why a business owner would consider switching their business structure from sole trader to trust.

 Setting up a business as a sole trader is quick, easy, and involves minimal fees.
 When registering a trust, due to its more technical nature, it generally costs between $1,500-$2,500 in setup and registration fees.

 While this can be interpreted as a good thing, the increased governance adds a level of rigidity that a sole trader doesn’t deal with.

 - For example, when operating as a unit trust, income distributions must be made in accordance with the trust deed.

-If any business details changes, without consideration being given to the rules outlined in the trust deed, then this could cause resettlement of the trust.
+If any business details change without consideration being given to the rules outlined in the trust deed, then this could cause the resettlement of the trust.
 This can lead to additional tax and payment obligations.

 Losses can’t be distributed

 If a trust incurs a loss in a financial year, these losses are trapped in the trust and can't be used by anyone else other than the trust.
 This means the trust needs to make a future profit in order for the losses to be utilised.

 When to change your business structure to a trust